nlpic-aut/ML4021/index.md

 ## Learning Goals
-The goal of the course is to provide an overview of machine learning, which includes the following topics:

  - Practical aspects, such as various learning algorithms like decision trees, neural networks, and Bayesian networks.
  - General models, including genetic algorithms and reinforcement learning.